emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site does not have 4K content. ❌
 1. Site looks good + works well on mobile. ✔️

 ***
-## OnionPlay
-### Score: 9/24
-1. Streams load very fast. ✔️
-1. Content mostly 720p and can't change quality. ❌
-1. Good for both new and old content. ✔️
-1. Only 1 source but it generally works. ⚠️
-1. Site does not have episode auto-next. ❌
-1. UI is alright but has room for improvement. ⚠️
-1. Site is missing subtitle features. ❌
-1. Has movies, shows and anime. ✔️
-1. Does not have watchlists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌
-1. Site works well, but doesn't look too great on mobile. ⚠️

-***
 ## NetMirror